manisharanthota/manisharanthota/README.md

 ## Hi there! 🙋‍♂️

-I am Manisharan,a data enthusiast in data Engineering and Analytics.
+I am Manisharan, a enthusiast in Data Engineering⚙️ and Analytics📈.

+## ✨ About Me in 10 Secs ✨
+- 👨‍💻 Started my career as an Analyst in customer Serice Teams at Amazon
+- 🌸 Came to know how interesting Data Analytics field and fell in love with it
+- 📚 Taught myself Python,SQL,AWS and PowerBI

 <!---
 manisharanthota/manisharanthota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.